 Among the Most Widely-Collected Classic U.S. Coins

-Struck at the Philadelphia Mint with an uncirculated finish but with no mint mark as the 1921 Peace dollars were, the 2021 Peace dollar(Buy on eBay) went on sale on August 10, 2021 during the final round of pre-sales of 2021 silver dollars and was offered at $85 per coin with a household limit of one coin.
+Struck at the Philadelphia Mint with an uncirculated finish but with no mint mark as the 1921 Peace Dollars were, the 2021 Peace Dollar went on sale on August 10, 2021 during the final round of pre-sales of 2021 silver dollars and was offered at $85 per coin with a household limit of one coin.
 It became “currently unavailable” within about half an hour.
 Initial sales were 199,989 coins, and final sales were slightly lower at 199,553 after accounting for returns and order reconciliations.

 - Mintage: 199,553